LAuReL: Learned Augmented Residual Layer: Experiments

 \subsection{ResNet-50 on ImageNet-1K}

-In this setup we train a standard ResNet-50 model on the ImageNet 1K dataset \cite{imagenet} using 16 Cloud TPUv5e chips over one epoch with data-augmentation turned on.
+In this setup we train a standard ResNet-50 model on the ImageNet 1K dataset \cite{imagenet} using 16 Google Cloud TPUv5e chips over one epoch with data-augmentation turned on.
 In order to obtain a strong baseline, we fine-tuned the model learning rate schedule and picked a schedule that maximized the average of the best accuracy@1 values over 5 trials (which we simply refer to as accuracy in this subsection).
 The baseline model that we obtained achieves an accuracy of $74.95 \pm 0.016 \%$.

 In addition, we also find that if we simply add another layer to the ResNet-50 model (i.e., naive scaling), we can increase the model's accuracy by $0.25\%$ to reach $75.20\%$, while adding $4.37\%$ new parameters.
-With that in context, applying \laurel on the model leads to better results (see Table \ref{tab:imagenet-results}).
+With that in context, applying \laurel on the model improves it (Table \ref{tab:imagenet-results}).

 If we only use the \residual version, we get an improvement of $0.15\%$ on average with only $0.003\%$ extra parameters, which is essentially negligible.
-When we try the \residuallowrank version with $r=16$, we achieve an accuracy of $75.20\%$ while adding only $1.68\%$ extra parameters; this matches the performance of the baseline with an extra layer, while using $2.6\times$ fewer extra parameters.
-Additionally, when we use the combined \residuallowrankprevious version we improve the accuracy to $75.25\%$ while still using $1.82\times$ fewer extra parameters than the baseline with one extra layer, demonstrating that \laurel is superior to naively scaling the model.
-Notably even though we make fundamental changes to the residual connection we did not find any training instabilities when using \laurel.
+When we try the \residuallowrank version from \eqref{eq:rl-expanded} with $r=16$, we achieve $75.20\%$ accuracy while adding only $1.68\%$ new parameters; this matches the performance of the baseline with an extra layer, while using $2.6\times$ fewer extra parameters.
+Additionally, when we use the combined \residuallowrankprevious version from \eqref{eq:rlrp-expanded}, we improve the accuracy to $75.25\%$ while still using $1.82\times$ fewer extra parameters than the baseline with one extra layer, demonstrating that \laurel is superior to naively scaling the model.
+Notably, despite substantial changes to the residual connection, we did not find any training instabilities with \laurel.